On Deck at the Vic: Memorial Day, Youth Clinic, Margaritaville Night and Sunday Characters with Princesses Highlight May 27-June 2 Homestand

 Gates Open: 12:30 PM | First Pitch: 1:35 PM

 Single-game tickets are available for the entire homestand.
-For more on the Indians, visit IndyIndians.com or contact the Victory Field Box Office at (317) 269-3545 or [email protected].
+For more on the Indians, visit IndyIndians.com or contact the Victory Field Box Office at (317) 269-3545.

 • Discuss this story on the International League message board...